Opinion Manipulation on Farsi Twitter: Methods

-Using bot-detection methods systematically on big data for mapping users to one of these categories is a challenging task, given the errors in bot detection.
-As the Botometer team warn users of their bot detection tool, Botometer is rather a complement for human judgement and cannot be relied on for classifying a Twitter account as bot or human \cite{Botometer}, yet alone figuring out the more subtle categorization explained in this section.
-The Botometer team correctly points out, and our manual bot detection attempt confirms, that neither human judgment, nor the Botometer result, can give a satisfying estimation of the level of automation in a Twitter account.
+Using bot-detection methods systematically on big data for mapping users to one of these categories is a challenging task, given the error in bot detection.
+As the Botometer team warn users of their bot detection tool, Botometer is rather a complement for human judgement and cannot be relied on for classifying a Twitter account as bot or human \cite{Botometer}.
 We, however, verify that, in average, Botometer provides a working estimate that can be used to group users by the types defined in this section.
-Figure \ref{fig:crwowsroucing_CAPs} shows the distribution of CAP in each of the three groups, with group \ref{b} divided into its two subgroups, for the $668$ users annotated in our crowd sourcing.
+Figure \ref{fig:crwowsroucing_CAPs} shows the distribution of CAP in each of the three groups, with group \ref{b} divided into its two subgroups, for manually annotated accounts.
 A wide range of CAP is seen for users in all groups, and significant overlap confirms the anticipated misjudgements and errors.
 Nevertheless, both mean and median decrease from automated and semi-automated bots to genuine users, which indicates that, at an aggregate level, we can obtain meaningful estimates from Botometer on the behavior of users with respect to the criteria related to opinion manipulation.
 Therefore, although using Botometer for micro-scale analysis of bot-like behavior or labeling of individual accounts according to our typology should be strictly avoided, Botometer can be used to make meaningful implications for macro-scale analysis of opinion manipulation in Twitter when dealing with big data.